InterCity 125: Cross-Country Route

-CrossCountry operate HSTs between Glasgow, Dundee, Edinburgh and Playmouth.
-Until 2020 they also operated to Paignton, Newquay and Penzance on summer Saturdays.
+CrossCountry operated its last InterCity 125 service in September 2023.

 West Coast and North Wales

 Virgin Trains West Coast HSTs regularly worked out of London Euston and Birmingham International to Holyhead and Blackpool North.
 They also worked some Euston to Manchester Piccadilly services.
 Virgin's HSTs were re-deployed in May 2004.
 Due to there being numerous curves on the West Coast Main Line, the trains were not permitted to exceed 110 mph on any part of the route.

 When the West Coast Main Line was upgraded by Network Rail in the 2000s, it became necessary to operate diversionary routes whilst work was going on.
-As a result, Midland Mainline was asked by the then Strategic Rail Authority (SRA) to operate services between from Manchester via the Hope Valley Line and Midland Main Line into St Pancras while West Coast Main Line works took place.
+As a result, Midland Mainline was asked by the then Strategic Rail Authority (SRA) to operate services from Manchester via the Hope Valley Line and Midland Main Line into St Pancras while West Coast Main Line works took place.
 In a temporary operation dubbed Project Rio, a large percentage of the stored Virgin CrossCountry power cars were overhauled and returned to service in an enlarged Midland Mainline fleet.
 Ending on 10 September 2004, the Project Rio fleet was gradually disbanded, with power cars moving to First Great Western and GNER.

 ScotRail Inter7City

-Twenty-six HST sets, 9 of which will have four coaches and 17 of which will have five coaches, moved from Great Western Railway to Abellio ScotRail after being refurbished by Wabtec at Doncaster Works with new interiors, controlled emission tanks and automatic sliding doors.
+Twenty-six HST sets, nine with four coaches and 17 with five coaches, moved from Great Western Railway to Abellio ScotRail after being refurbished by Wabtec at Doncaster Works with new interiors, controlled emission tanks and automatic sliding doors.
 They operate on services from Edinburgh and Glasgow to Aberdeen and Inverness, as well as between Aberdeen and Inverness.
 The first set entered service in October 2018.
 ScotRail's HST fleet operates under the brand name Inter7City.

+In September 2024, the Scottish Government announced their intention to replace ScotRail's HST fleet.

 Network Rail

-One specially converted HST set is in service with Network Rail, painted in the yellow livery used for maintenance vehicles, and often referred to as the "flying banana" (a nickname that was originally applied to the whole class because when first introduced by BR they wore a predominantly yellow livery).
+One specially converted HST set is in service with Network Rail, assessing the condition of track so that engineers can determine where to work.
+The train is painted in the yellow livery used for maintenance vehicles, and often referred to as the "flying banana" (a nickname that was originally applied to the whole class because when first introduced by BR they wore a predominantly yellow livery).
 The set is the New Measurement Train.

 Another single engine, 43089, was used in tests on hybrid battery powered vehicles in collaboration with Hitachi.